TomQuez/TomQuez/README.md

   ![Docker](https://img.shields.io/badge/Docker-2496ED?style=for-the-badge&logo=docker&logoColor=white)

 - 🌱 **Currently Learning:** Exploring advanced topics in TypeScript and deep diving into cloud-native solutions.
 Actively following courses about ML and LLM for software dev, with Deeplearning.AI, and Coursera.
 - 🔭 **Projects:** Actively working on integrating authentication solutions with Keycloak and benchmarking PDF-to-HTML conversion libraries in LLM document understanding context.
+Also creating a file server to allow download, as a micro service.
 - 🏗️ **Building:** Applications that leverage FastAPI and React.js for scalable and user-friendly experiences.
 - 🤝 **Collaboration:** Always looking to collaborate on exciting open-source projects and learn from others.